thumpus/react-jobly/README.md

 Deployed at:
 https://crowded-patch.surge.sh/

+Frontend deployed with Surge, backend is hosted on Heroku.

 JS App using Express for the backend and React for the frontend.

 -Includes basic account integration (an account is required to view most pages.
 Passwords are hashed with a bcrypt work factor of 14.)